• What is Copywriting?

 Start Your Copywriting Career(2)

 They have to be meticulous about tracking their time and tracking their income.
-And they have to make sure that they’re available by phone, by skype, by join.me (or whatever screensharing program the client prefers).
+And they have to make sure that they’re available by phone, Skype, Zoom (or whatever screensharing program the client prefers).
 Don’t forget: Just because you’re not working in for a “boss” doesn’t mean you’re not still working for someone.

 They’ll probably spend the first part of their day checking their emails to make sure there aren’t any emergency requests from clients and addressing any if there are.
 Since morning is a fresh time, it’s likely that they’ll get down to work and start pounding through a project until lunchtime.